cirruselli/MS4-Django-Ellis/README.md

 **GROOMING**: Grooming kit, Fur care, Farriery, Medical care, Leather care
 Each page can be sorted by price, rating, name och category.

+**Product details**
+This page displays one product and its details such as description, quantity, price etc. The "Add to bag" button is dark green and shades in light green when hovered over.
+The "Keep shopping" button is white and shades in dark green when hovered over.

 **Sign up**
 This is a page where the shopper can sign up to create their own profile by filling out the form.
+The "Sign up" button is dark green and shades in light green when hovered over.
+The "Back to Sign in" button is white and shades in dark green when hovered over.

 **Sign in**
 This is a page where the shopper can sign in to their profile once they have registered to the site.
+The "Sign in" button is dark green, and shades in light green when hovered over.
+The "Home" button is white and shades in dark green when hovered over.

 **My Profile page**
-This is a page where the shopper can fill in the form to set their information like phone number, street address, town/city, county/state/locality, postal code and country.
-The page also display the order history.
+This is a page where the shopper can fill out the form to set their personal information like phone number, street address, town/city, county/state/locality, postal code and country.
+The page also displays the order history.
+The "Update information" button is dark green and shades in light green when hovered over.

 **Sign out**
 This is the button the shopper click when they want to sign out from their profile.
+It shades in light green when hovered over.
+The "Sign out" button is dark green and shades in light green when hovered over.
+The "Cancel" button is white and shades in dark green when hovered over.

+**Bag**
+The bag displays the products that will be purchased and also the quantity which can be changed.
+The "Checkout" button is dark green and shades in light green when hovered over.

 - ### Existing Features
     - Landing page - allows users to enter the site  to start shopping via "Shop Now" button.